cafriheliks/notes/README.md

 1. Prioritize tasks: Always start with the most important tasks first.
 By doing this, you can ensure that you complete the tasks that are most critical to your project or assignment.
 2. Plan ahead: Don't wait until the last minute to start working on a project.
 Instead, start planning and organizing your tasks well in advance.
 That way, when it comes time to actually start coding, everything is already in place and you won' t waste time trying to figure out where to begin.
 3. Stay organized: Use project management tools, such as Trello or Asana, to keep track of your task list.
 These tools can help ensure you don'tsleep on important deadlines and that all ofyour tasks are getting completed on time.
 Additionally, organizingyour code and using version control, like Git, can preventmerging conflicts and make it easier to track down any issuesthat may arise.

+# 2024-01-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that you're not just writing code for computers but also for fellow human beings who will read, debug, and evolve it.
+Optimize for clarity and understandability first."

+In practice, this means choosing clear names for variables and functions, breaking down complex problems into smaller, manageable modules or functions, commenting your code effectively, and following established best practices and design patterns.
+It also emphasizes the importance of adhering to the KISS (Keep It Simple, Stupid) principle and DRY (Don't Repeat Yourself) principle in software development.